muratk5n/thirdwave/en/README.md

 ---

-But 'crops' would be easier to get at in some settings so they would be prefered, but that comes with its own social problems (kings, landowning, bizarre religions, goat girlfriend).
+'Crops' would be easier to get at in some settings so they would be prefered, but that comes with its own social problems (kings, landowning, bizarre religions, goat girlfriend).
 Humans domesticate plants, then are domesticated by them.